genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 	</foundation-layout-region>
 </foundation-layout>
 ```
-This is because you cannot have more layout regions nested inside of a tab regions.
+This is because you cannot have more layout regions nested inside a tab region.
 You will get undefined behaviour.

-### Multiple Items in Root
+### Multiple items in root

 The following example is invalid: